kimjust6/Multimedia-Elements-for-UIs/README.md

-# Justin's Website for Multimedia Course
+# Justin's Website for BTH645 Multimedia Elements for UIs
 * Coded in react js